Candidiasis (yeast infection) is an infection caused by microscopic fungi or

 The most common symptom in men is pain during urination.

-Vaginal yeast infections are very common.
-About 75 percent of women have a yeast infection during their lives.
-And almost half of women have two or more yeast infections.
+yeast infection during their lives.
+And almost half of women have two or more

 Vulvitis can also cause local pain in addition to the above symptoms.
-Pain in the vulva area is referred to as vulvodynia.
+Pain in

 How are vaginal yeast infections and vulvitis diagnosed?